tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 of update operations to perform if a value does exist.

 At transaction execution
-time, Tarantool just saves the operation in an LSM tree, then “executes” it later, during a compaction.
+time, Tarantool just saves the operation in an LSM tree, then "executes" it later, during a compaction.

 The upsert operation: